 Now that you’ve considered your needs and desires and learned a bit about the different types of slipcovers on the market, you may be wondering where to browse the products.
 Here’s a handy guide to retailers:

 - Conventional cheap/branded ready-made slipcovers: major online marketplaces or retailers

-- Custom slipcovers for popular couch models: Comfort-Works, Bemz
+- Custom slipcovers for popular couch models: specialized online brands

-- Fully custom slipcovers: While it’s possible to buy a fully custom slipcover online (provided you take very precise measurements for your couch along many different dimensions), most custom slipcovers are still made by local shops, which will require a bit of research on your part.
+- Fully custom sofa covers: While it’s possible to buy a fully custom cover online (provided you take very precise measurements for your couch along many different dimensions), most custom slipcovers are still made by local shops, which will require a bit of research on your part.

 - Reupholstery: due to the need to work on your physical couch, reupholstery also requires looking for a local upholstery or furniture restoration shop.

 Real-Life Case Studies